MACS-30111-23/hw00-volt-1/README.md

 3. *The Dark Side Of The Moon* by Pink Floyd

 ## My Favorite Sci-Fi Story
-- My all-time favorite sci-fi story is *The Very Pulse of the Machine*.
+My all-time favorite sci-fi story is *The Very Pulse of the Machine*.
  ![This story is also featured in the Netflix series: *Love Death and Robots* S3E3](https://preview.redd.it/1egorkoi1c191.png?width=960&crop=smart&auto=webp&s=f884cd3a38a4f0161e98d0634acbd31af8d6d5a4)
-<center>*This story is also featured in the Netflix series: Love Death and Robots S3E3*</center>
+*This story is also featured in the Netflix series: Love Death and Robots S3E3*

 ## More About Me